Xilinx/Vitis_Libraries/vision/docs/src/design-examples.rst

 This ISP includes following blocks:

-*  Black level correction : Black level leads to the whitening of image in dark region and perceived loss of overall contrast.
+*  Black level correction: Black level leads to the whitening of image in dark region and perceived loss of overall contrast.
 The Blacklevelcorrection algorithm corrects the black and white levels of the overall image.
-*  BPC (Bad pixel correction) : An image sensor may have a certain number of defective/bad pixels that may be the result of manufacturing faults or variations in pixel voltage levels based on temperature or exposure.
-Bad pixel correction module removes defective pixels.
+*  BPC (Bad pixel correction): An image sensor may have a certain number of defective/bad pixels that may be the result of manufacturing faults or variations in pixel voltage levels based on temperature or exposure.
+The Bad pixel correction module removes defective pixels.
-*  Gain Control : The Gain control module improves the overall brightness of the image.
+*  Gain Control: The Gain control module improves the overall brightness of the image.
-*  Demosaicing : The demosaic module reconstructs RGB pixels from the input Bayer image (RGGB,BGGR,RGBG,GRGB).
+*  Demosaicing: The demosaic module reconstructs RGB pixels from the input Bayer image (RGGB,BGGR,RGBG,GRGB).
 *  Auto white balance: The AWB module improves color balance of the image by using  image statistics.
-*  Colorcorrection matrix : corrects color suitable for display or video system.
+*  Colorcorrection matrix: corrects color suitable for display or video system.
-*  Global tone mapping : Reduces the dynamic range from higher range to display range using tone mapping.
+*  Global tone mapping: Reduces the dynamic range from higher range to display range using tone mapping.
-*  Gamma correction : Gamma correction improves the overall brightness of image.
+*  Gamma correction: Gamma correction improves the overall brightness of image.
 *  Color space conversion : Converting RGB image to YUV422(YUYV) image for HDMI display purpose.RGB2YUYV converts the RGB image into Y channel for every pixel and U and V for alternate pixels.

 |isp-gtm|

 Current design example demonstrates how to use ISP functions in a pipeline.

-User can dynamically configure the below parameters to the pipeline.
+You can dynamically configure the following parameters to the pipeline.

-.. table::  Runtime parameters for the pipeline
+.. table::  Runtime Parameters for the Pipeline

    +---------------+------------------------------------------------------+
    | Parameter     | Description                                          |